 If you are involved in a crash with a driver who was incapacitated, your attorney may look for a history of medical issues to determine if the emergency was foreseeable or not.

 Need Help After a Crash?
 Give TSR Injury Law a Call

 Our experienced attorneys know how important it is to recover compensation after a crash.
 We want our clients to have the compensation they need to properly treat their injuries and give them the chance to make the best recovery possible.

-Our firm has obtained $300 million on behalf of our clients and we do not charge upfront fees for our services.
+Our firm has obtained over $1 billion on behalf of our clients and we do not charge upfront fees for our services.

 Schedule a free consultation today to learn more.
 (612) TSR-TIME